ehansis/til/pages/chaining_immutable_pandas.md

 I find the first version easier to comprehend.
 There is an assignment, I know where things go, and I don't have to hunt for an `inplace=True` parameter somewhere in the function call.

-### Functional style

-[Functional programming](https://en.wikipedia.org/wiki/Functional_programming), or programming in a functional style in a general-purpose language like Python, has some nice advantages.
-Code written in a functional style can be much easier to test, comprehend and compose.

-Ideally you write only pure functions, i.e. ones that always return the same result when called with the same arguments and cannot be affected by mutable state or side effects.
-Mutating the state of an input object would be an undesirable side effect, so use immutable operations only.

 ### Method chaining

-Many of the DataFrame and Series methods can be chained, for conciseness and readability.
+Many of the DataFrame and Series methods can be chained for conciseness.
 For example, compare this
 ```python
 df = pd.DataFrame([[1, 2, 3], [4, 5, 6]], columns=['A', 'B', 'C'])